SaraMWillis/Cloud_Storage_Benchmarking/ReadMe.md

 ## About

-This repository contains all the scripts used to test upload/download speeds when transferring files to/from various cloud sites.
+This repository contains all the scripts used to test upload/download speeds when transferring files to/from various cloud storage repositories.

 ## Current Tested Cloud Storage Options
  * Google Drive